0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 }
 ```

-Compiling the `Storage` contract, with the command `forge inspect Storage deployedBytecode`, result in the following [runtime](https://ethereum.stackexchange.com/questions/32234/difference-between-bytecode-and-runtime-bytecode) bytecode:
+In order to deploy it, we must first compile it to bytecode.
+We can use the `forge inspect` command to generate this contract's [runtime](https://ethereum.stackexchange.com/questions/32234/difference-between-bytecode-and-runtime-bytecode) bytecode:

 `6080604052348015600f57600080fd5b506004361060325760003560e01c80632e64cec11460375780636057361d14604c575b600080fd5b60005460405190815260200160405180910390f35b605c6057366004605e565b600055565b005b600060208284031215606f57600080fd5b503591905056fea2646970667358221220f830518cc265c932d00bc09e305ea281ef5d24fe16cb6b04364d484451e3582164736f6c63430008160033`

 To the untrained eye, this paragraph might appear nonsensical.
 However, it contains the code for the `Storage` contract.
-Each pair of hexadecimal characters constitutes one byte, and each byte corresponds to an operation code, or opcode for short.
-For example, `60` stands for the `PUSH1` opcode and `80` is the input for `PUSH1`.
+Each pair of [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) characters constitutes one byte, and each byte corresponds to an operation code (opcode for short) or arguments to the last opcode.
+For example, the first two pairs of hexidecimal characters are `60` and `80`. `60` stands for the `PUSH1` opcode and `80` is the argument for `PUSH1`.

 Opcodes are the basic instructions executed by the Ethereum Virtual Machine (EVM) and each opcode has a gas cost associated with it.
 In this article, we will focus on strategies that minimizes the use of two of the most expensive opcodes, namely `SSTORE` and `SLOAD`.